 The blue economy sector, which was included in the IORA priorities in 2014, has gained increasing importance over the years.

 The IORA membership is made up of very diverse countries: Australia, Bangladesh, Comoros, United Arab Emirates, France, India, Indonesia, Iran, Kenya, Madagascar, Malaysia, Maldives, Mauritius, Somalia, Mozambique, Oman, Seychelles, Singapore, South Africa, Sri Lanka, Tanzania, Thailand, Yemen.

-IORA also has dialogue partners: China, Egypt, Germany, Japan, the Republic of Korea, Turkey, the United Kingdom, the United States, and most recently, Italy.
+IORA also has dialogue partners: China, Egypt, Germany, Japan, the Republic of Korea, Turkey, the United Kingdom, the United States, Italy, and most recently the Russian Federation.